 Humanitarian Organisation for Migration Economics (HOME)

 The HOME Academy was set up in order to provide training and support to domestic workers of all nationalities.
-Weekly Sunday classes offer programmes in English, Mandarin, computer skills, cooking, dressmaking and financial education.
-Your helper will love the HOMEly feeling of the place which is also a great place to make some new connections if your helper is new to the country.
+Weekly Sunday classes offer programs in English, Mandarin, computer skills, cooking, dressmaking and financial education.
+Your helper will love the HOMEly feeling of the place, which is also a great place to make some new connections if your helper is new to the country.